reubano/csv2ofx/README.md

                         number of rows to process at a time (default: 2 ** 14) -r ROWS, --first-row ROWS
-                        number of initial rows to skip (default: 0) -O COLS, --first-col COLS
+                        number of initial rows to skip (default: 0) -r ROWS, --last-row ROWS
+                        the final rows to process, negative values count from the end (default: inf) -O COLS, --first-col COLS
                         number of initial cols to skip (default: 0) -L, --list-mappings   list the available mappings